MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ### Failover to the secondary site

-First, shutdown VMs in the primary cluster.
+First, use the following steps to shutdown the VMs in the primary cluster:

 1. Find the name of your resource group where the primary WLS cluster is deployed - for example, *wls-cluster-westus-ejb120623*.
-Then follow similar instructions in [Stop VMs in the secondary cluster](#stop-vms-in-the-secondary-cluster), but change the target resource group to your primary WLS cluster, to stop all VMs in that cluster.
+Then follow the instructions in the [Stop VMs in the secondary cluster](#stop-vms-in-the-secondary-cluster) section, but change the target resource group to your primary WLS cluster, to stop all VMs in that cluster.
-1. Switch to the browser tab of your Traffic Manager, refresh the page until you see **Monitor status** of endpoint *myPrimaryEndpoint* becomes *Degraded*.
+1. Switch to the browser tab of your Traffic Manager, refresh the page until you see that the **Monitor status** value of the endpoint *myPrimaryEndpoint* becomes *Degraded*.
-1. Switch to the browser tab of the sample app, refresh the page, you should see *504 Gateway Time-out* or *502 Bad Gateway* as none of endpoints is accessible.
+1. Switch to the browser tab of the sample app and refresh the page.
+You should see *504 Gateway Time-out* or *502 Bad Gateway* because none of endpoints is accessible.

-Next, failover the Azure SQL Database from the primary server to the secondary server.
+Next, use the following steps to failover the Azure SQL Database from the primary server to the secondary server:

 1. Switch to the browser tab of your Azure SQL Database failover group.
 1. Select **Failover** > **Yes**.
 1. Wait until it completes.

-Then, start all servers in the secondary cluster.
+Then, use the following steps to start all servers in the secondary cluster:

-1. Switch to the browser tab where you stopped all VMs in the secondary cluster.
+1. Switch to the browser tab where you stopped all the VMs in the secondary cluster.
-1. Select VM **adminVM**.
+1. Select the VM `adminVM`.
 Select **Start**.
-1. Monitor event **Starting virtual machine** for *adminVM* in **Notifications** pane, wait until it becomes **Started virtual machine**.
+1. Monitor the event **Starting virtual machine** for `adminVM` in the **Notifications** pane, and wait until the value becomes **Started virtual machine**.
-1. Switch to the browser tab of WebLogic Server AdministrationConsole for the secondary cluster, refresh the page until you see the welcome page for sign in.
+1. Switch to the browser tab of the WebLogic Server Administration Console for the secondary cluster, then refresh the page until you see the welcome page for sign in.
-1. Switch back to the browser tab where all VMs in the secondary cluster are listed.
-For VM *mspVM1*, *mspVM2* and *mspVM3*, select to open and then select **Start**.
+1. Switch back to the browser tab where all the VMs in the secondary cluster are listed.
+For the VMs `mspVM1`, `mspVM2`, and `mspVM3`, select each one to open it and then select **Start**.
-1. Monitor events **Starting virtual machine** for VM *mspVM1*, *mspVM2* and *mspVM3* in **Notifications** pane, wait until they become **Started virtual machine**.
+1. For the VMs `mspVM1`, `mspVM2`, and `mspVM3`, monitor the event **Starting virtual machine** in the **Notifications** pane, and wait until the values become **Started virtual machine**.

-Finally, verify the sample app after endpoint *myFailoverEndpoint* is *Online*.
+Finally, use the following steps to verify the sample app after the endpoint *myFailoverEndpoint* is *Online*.

-1. Switch to the browser tab of your Traffic Manager, refresh the page until you see **Monitor status** of endpoint *myFailoverEndpoint* becomes *Online*.
+1. Switch to the browser tab of your Traffic Manager, then refresh the page until you see that the **Monitor status** value of the endpoint `myFailoverEndpoint` becomes *Online*.
-1. Switch to the browser tab of the sample app, refresh the page, you should see the same data persisted in application data table and session table displayed in the UI.
+1. Switch to the browser tab of the sample app and refresh the page.
+You should see the same data persisted in the application data table and the session table displayed in the UI, as shown in the following screenshot:

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI after failover." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::

    If you don't observe this behavior, it might be because the Traffic Manager is taking time to update DNS to point to the failover site.
 The problem could also be that your browser cached the DNS name resolution result that points to the failed site.
 Wait for a while and refresh the page again.

 > [!NOTE]
 > A production-ready HA/DR solution would account for continually copying the WLS configuration from the primary to the secondary clusters on a regular schedule.
-For details on how to do this, see the references to the Oracle documentation at the end of the article.
+For information on how to do this, see the references to the Oracle documentation at the end of this article.

 To automate the failover, consider using alerts on Traffic Manager metrics and Azure Automation.
-For more information, see [Alerts on Traffic Manager metrics](/azure/traffic-manager/traffic-manager-metrics-alerts#alerts-on-traffic-manager-metrics) and [Use an alert to trigger an Azure Automation runbook](/azure/automation/automation-create-alert-triggered-runbook).
+For more information, see the [Alerts on Traffic Manager metrics](/azure/traffic-manager/traffic-manager-metrics-alerts#alerts-on-traffic-manager-metrics) section of [Traffic Manager metrics and alerts](/azure/traffic-manager/traffic-manager-metrics-alerts) and [Use an alert to trigger an Azure Automation runbook](/azure/automation/automation-create-alert-triggered-runbook).

 ### Fail back to the primary site

-Execute the same steps in [Failover to the secondary site](#failover-to-the-secondary-site) to failback to the primary site including database server and cluster, except for the following differences:
+Use the same steps in the [Failover to the secondary site](#failover-to-the-secondary-site) section to fail back to the primary site including database server and cluster, except for the following differences:

-1. First, shutdown VMs in the **secondary cluster**.
-You should see endpoint **myFailoverEndpoint** becomes *Degraded*.
+1. First, shutdown the VMs in the **secondary cluster**.
+You should see that endpoint `myFailoverEndpoint` becomes *Degraded*.
 1. Next, failover the Azure SQL Database **from the secondary server to the primary server**.
 1. Then, start all servers in the **primary cluster**.
-1. Finally, verify the sample app after endpoint **myPrimaryEndpoint** is *Online*.
+1. Finally, verify the sample app after the endpoint `myPrimaryEndpoint` is *Online*.

 ## Clean up resources

-If you're not going to continue to use the WLS clusters and other components, delete the resource groups to clean up the resources used in this tutorial.
+If you're not going to continue to use the WLS clusters and other components, euse the following steps to delete the resource groups to clean up the resources used in this tutorial:

 1. Enter the resource group name of Azure SQL Database servers (for example, `myResourceGroup`) in the search box at the top of the Azure portal, and select the matched resource group from the search results.
 1. Select **Delete resource group**.